 The Cold Read Crew: The Cold Read Crew gives an opportunity for anyone in the Honors College to participate in the wonderful world of theatre.
 Every month, the Cold Read Crew will read a play comprised of members of the Honors College.
 No previous theatre experience is required, just the conviction to put on a show.

 Creative Writing Club: The Honors College Creative Writing Club is a place for anyone of any major to write their own stories.
 It is a welcoming, low-risk community of students who like to read, write, and talk with other writers.
 Meetings are held each week where members can read their fellow students’ work, make comments, and answer fun writing prompts (like “Describe a color without saying what the color is.
 Can we guess it?”).
 All you need is something to write with!
-For more information, please contact Dr. Jacqueline Stuhmiller at firstname.lastname@example.org.
+For more information, please contact Noah Reinders at email@example.com.

 The Flood: The Flood is a student-led organization based within the Honors College.
 The group has a focus on environmental and social justice issues, especially those within the Milwaukee community.